Colonial South and the Chesapeake: Immigration

 The first successful settlement in the Chesapeake, Jamestown (1607), was set up by the Virginia Company and therefore its population was made up mostly of English.
 Because of its large reliance on labor for tobacco plantations that fueled the economy, the Chesapeake relied on indentured servants to work the land.
 However, after the events of Bacon's Rebellion plantation owners began to find slaves to be a better investment than indentured servants.
 This was a gradual shift by the 18th century but by 1750 the population of Virginia had skyrocketed to 450,000 and was almost evenly divided between African and European peoples.

 Maryland was established by George Calvert as a refuge for Roman Catholics.
 Although it was intended as a refuge for Catholics a significant part of the population was Protestants and Protestants gained control of the colony during the Wars of the Three Kingdoms.

 Carolina, originally one colony, later divided into North and South Carolina due to influences by immigrants.
 While North Carolina adopted the practices and economy of Virginia due to similar environmental set up and immigrant ethnicity, South Carolina developed differently because of the large influx of immigrants from Barbados.
 This diversity then led to their split with time.
 By the early 18th century the English government had restricted the immigration of English people to the colonies which caused a growing number of Scotch-Irish and Germans to emigrate.
 These people tended to settle in the back country and away from the more developed coastal areas.

 Families

 The husband was master of his household and expected to earn a living for his family.
 A woman's place was at home or helping her husband.
 Except for children of the elite, all others were expected to work by age 11 or 12.

 Although slave marriages were not legally recognized, slaves – particularly females – did what they could to get married.

 Urban and rural structure

 Most large population centers in colonial America were located in New England or the Middle Colonies.
-In the Chesapeake Bay area cities included only Baltimore, Maryland, and Richmond, Virginia, in the Chesapeake region, and in the southern colonies, Charleston, South Carolina, and Savannah, Georgia.
-These cities served as major seaports for the colonies in their trade with Europe, Africa, and the Caribbean.
+In the Chesapeake Bay area cities included only Baltimore, Maryland, and Richmond, Virginia.
+Charleston, South Carolina, and Savannah, Georgia. served as major seaports for the Southern colonies in their trade with Europe, Africa, and the Caribbean.
 They were highly stratified by wealth.